cs107e/cs107e.github.io/labs/lab1/lab.md

    running linux.
 We have written [instructions] on how to install this software.
 The virtual machine will have the arm cross-development tools (all starting with the prefix `arm-none-eabi-`) installed.

-2. If you are using a Mac laptop, download and [install the arm cross-development tools] from the course github repository.
+2. If you are using a Mac laptop, download and [install the arm cross-development tools, console drivers, and uploader script] from the course github repository.
 You do not have to install a virtual machine running linux on a Mac, since OSX is based on unix.
 3. Make sure you have installed and learned how to use git.
 You should have completed this in [assignment 0]